International Lake Champlain-Richelieu River Study Board

 The Lake Champlain-Richelieu River Study Board is inviting you to participate in a series of technical webinars that will be taking place over the next several weeks.
-Starting on Thursday November 5th, the Study Board will host a weekly webinar (10AM English; 2PM French) presenting some of the technical aspects of the study from some of the experts leading the research.
+Starting on Thursday November 5th, the Study Board will host a weekly webinar (morning in English; afternoon in French) presenting some of the technical aspects of the study from some of the experts leading the research.

 Learn about Spring Flooding